 Improved hygiene leading to a reduced exposure to microorganisms have been implicated as one possible cause for the recent ‘epidemic’ of chronic inflammatory diseases (CID) in industrialized countries.
 That is the essence of the hygiene hypothesis that argues that rising incidence of CID may be, at least in part, the result of lifestyle and environmental changes that have made us too “clean” for our own good.
 The gut microbiome consists of more than 100 trillion microorganisms, most of which are bacteria.
 It has been just recently recognized that there is a close bidirectional interaction between gut microbiome and our immune system, and this cross-talk is highly influential in shaping the host gut immune system function and, ultimately, shifting genetic predisposition to clinical outcome.
 This observation led to a revisitation of the possible causes of CID epidemics, suggesting a key pathogenic role of microbiome composition.
 While factors such as modality of deliver, neonatal feeding regimens, use of antibiotics, infections can influence microbiota composition, diet is by far the most important variable affecting gut ecosystem.
 Therefore, re-shaping gut microbiota through dietary manipulation is becoming an extremely active area of research for the prevention or treatment of a multitude of CID.

 - Alessio Fasano, Mucosal Immunology and Biology Research Center, Massachusetts General Hospital for Children – Harvard Medical School, Boston, MA – U.S.A. and European Biomedical Research Institute Salerno (EBRIS) Salerno – Italy

-- Chef Alexander Ong, Executive Chef, University of Massachusetts, Amherst
+- Chef Alexander Ong, Director of Culinary Excellence, University of Massachusetts, Amherst

 David Julian McClements, Distinguished Professor at the Department of Food Science at the University of Massachusetts